acenet-arc/ACENET_Summer_School_GPGPU/_episodes/02-hello-world.md

 ~~~
 {: .source}

-This is obviously a lot to type each time you want to run a simple test.
-You can use the shell `alias` command to save it:
+Or if you ran the `alias` command from the last episode:

 ~~~
-$ alias testgpu='srun --account=acenet-ss --reservation=acenet-ss_gpu --gres=gpu:1 --cpus-per-task=6 --time=5'
 $ testgpu ./hello_world
-Hello World
 ~~~
 {: .source}